 3. Understand your process fall off

 The fall off is the point when the lead fails to move forward.
 You want to consider when your leads are more likely to stop contacting you.
 For example, maybe your current action plan has multiple follow-up steps, such as completing an application or an authorization form.
 To increase the number of leads you have who move forward, you want to make these steps as easy as possible for your customers.
 You might try including a prepaid envelope for them to return the necessary documents.
 You can also pre-fill as much of the document as you can.
-The easier it is for your prospects to complete your forms and the fewer obstacles in their path, the more likely they will be to move forward.
+The easier it is for your prospects to complete your insurance direct mail marketing forms and the fewer obstacles in their path, the more likely they will be to move forward.

 4. Incorporate affinity programs or relationships